Black Knight (Dane Whitman): Return to heroic activity

-During "Secret Empire", Black Knight returns to Europe to help Euroforce fight HYDRA groups following their conquest of the United States.
-The group is imprisoned by HYDRA until they were freed by the Champions of Europe.
+During "Secret Empire", Black Knight returns to Europe to help Euroforce fight Hydra groups following their conquest of the United States.
+The group is imprisoned by Hydra until they were freed by the Champions of Europe.

 In "The War of the Realms" event, the Black Knight, Union Jack, and Spitfire are defeated by Malekith the Accursed.
-Before he can slay them, he is attacked by Captain Marvel and the War Avengers.
+Before he can kill them, he is attacked by Captain Marvel and the War Avengers.
 Later, he helped Punisher and his kill crew when they were attacking the Dark elves and some trolls.

 During the "Empyre" storyline, Black Knight tells Captain America that he has been focusing on becoming a hero again after fighting the Giants and Dark Elves.
 He joins other Avengers in the fight against the Cotati in the Savage Land.

 Later in "Savage Avengers", Dane is contacted by the more ruthless iteration of Earth's mightiest after singlehandedly tearing down a KKK operation.
-He was specifically nominated by Cain Marko because they needed the help of his Ebony Blade to slay the dragon Sadurang, a leftover from Malekith's War of the Realms.
+He was specifically nominated by Cain Marko because they needed the help of his Ebony Blade to kill the dragon Sadurang, a leftover from Malekith's War of the Realms.